Meet Andrea "Penny" Arellano, LCPC

 A Marine Corps veteran, Penny has contributed to suicide-related research at the Uniformed Services University of the Health Sciences through the Henry Jackson Foundation and has provided expertise in suicide prevention for the Marine Corps.

-Her clinical work focuses on supporting adolescents and adults experiencing a range of challenges, including anxiety, depression, addiction, trauma, eating disorders, suicidal thoughts, grief and loss, life transitions, domestic abuse, and other adverse life experiences.
-She works from a person-centered and psychodynamic foundation, grounded in collaboration, while integrating evidence-based interventions tailored to each client’s unique needs.
+Her clinical work focuses on supporting adolescents and adults navigating anxiety, depression, trauma, addiction, eating disorders, grief and loss, life transitions, domestic abuse, suicidal ideation, relationship issues, and other adverse life experiences.
+She also works with individuals struggling with overthinking, perfectionism, boundary difficulties, emotional dysregulation, and low self-worth.

 Penny provides therapy in both English and Spanish and is committed to creating a compassionate, empathetic, culturally responsive, and supportive environment for personal growth.